Good practice exchange library

 The four sub-committees described here are the most common types, but providers may establish other ones if there is a need.

-Terms of Reference for these committees have been created by Renewal SA for providers to adapt for their own use.
+Terms of Reference for these committees have been created by SA Housing Authority for providers to adapt for their own use.

 - ensuring all tenancy related by-laws, policies and procedures are correctly applied

 - reviewing and updating tenancy by-laws and policies

 - reviewing and updating the induction manual for new tenants.